How are authority files loaded and managed in Alma?

 Ex Libris keeps these authority files up to date based on changes distributed by the authorizing agency.
 Any institution may use these records to authorize headings in their local bibliographic records.
 Institutions that use unaltered authority files will be able to use this and no longer manage local authorities.
 This significantly lowers the barrier to authority control, by allowing institutions who do not make significant changes to external authority files to avoid managing any local authorities.

 When Ex Libris loads a file of authority records, the system will analyze the file for changes to individual headings.
 When it identifies changed headings, it will automatically make those changes to the bibliographic headings that are linked to those authorities.
 Staff may view a report of records affected by these headings change processes.
+Due to internal Alma processes, typically it takes about 1-2 days until the updates to bib record take place.

 In certain predefined cases, the system will identify headings that require further analysis.
 For example, when a heading splits into two or more headings, the affected bibliographic headings will appear on the Authority Control Task List.
 Staff may then decide which of the new headings apply to each resource.
 In this way, most of the process is automated, with only a small set of exceptions requiring staff intervention.